adaltas/node-csv-docs/src/md/parse/recipes/file_interaction.md

 ## Alternative encoding

 The parser shall comply without interfering with the file encoding.
 You can specify the file encoding when calling `fs.readFile` by passing the encoding property as a second argument.
-If the second argument is a string, then it specifies the encoding the source file.
+If the second argument is a string, then it specifies the encoding of the source file.

 ```js
 const os = require('os');